General enquiries: 0800 326 5559

 For this reason, the maintenance stage is often considered as the final step within this model.

-What to expect from Motivational Enhancement Therapy
+What to Expect from Motivational Enhancement Therapy

 MET often consists of four or five sessions, during which the patient will individually meet with a therapist to discuss the benefits of behaviour change and work to identify and draw out their internal motivations.